 Module AmWells: analytical modelling of groundwater wells and well systems, well drawdown prediction.
 Maps of piezometric heads and cross-sections.

 Module AnsTrack: particle tracking to determine groundwater flow paths and to delineate the capture zone of a pumping well.

 Module AnsRadial: finite-difference 2-D axi-simmetric groundwater flow models to simulate aquifer tests in complex hydrogeological conditions.

-Module AnsQuick: “Back-of-the-envelope” hydrogeology calculations that can be used for aquifer test planning or mine dewatering.
+Module AnsQuick: Suite of calculation tools for quick estimates that can be used for aquifer test planning or mine dewatering.
 Hydrogeology units and parameter converter.
 Special function calculator.